imperva/dsfkit/README.md

 5. Scroll down to find the “User data” input field.
 Copy and paste the contents of this [bash script](https://github.com/imperva/dsfkit/blob/1.3.5/installer_machine/prepare_installer.tpl) into the [User data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) textbox.<br>![User data](https://user-images.githubusercontent.com/87799317/203826003-661c829f-d704-43c4-adb7-854b8008577c.png)

-6. Replace the following placeholders with their value in the bash code you pasted:
+6. Replace the following placeholders with their value in the bash code you pasted: (You can also do the replacements in a text editor and copy the result to the AWS console)
     1. ${example_name}: E.g., basic_deployment
     2. ${example_type}: poc or installation, according to where your example is located in the [DSFKit GitHub repository](https://github.com/imperva/dsfkit/tree/1.3.5) under the 'examples' directory.
     3. ${access_key}: AWS access key which provides access to the AWS account where you want to deploy DSF.
     4. ${secret_key}: AWS secret key which provides access to the AWS account where you want to deploy DSF.
     5. ${region}: AWS region where you want to deploy DSF.
-    6. ${web_console_cidr}: CIDR blocks each surrounded by "" and separated by commas, which will allow DSF hub web console access once it is deployed.
+    6. ${web_console_cidr}: CIDR blocks each surrounded by "" and separated by commas, which will allow DSF Hub web access once it is deployed.
 E.g., using "0.0.0.0/0" makes the Hub web console public.
 It is recommended to specify a more restricted IP and CIDR range.

 7. Click on **Launch Instance**.
 At this stage, the Installer Machine is initializing and will automatically create all necessary resources (Hub, GWs, etc.).

-View the progress in the logs by running SSH to the machine and tailing the “user-data” logs:
+8. Run SSH to installer machine from your computer or another computer which has access to the installer machine:
     ```bash
-    tail -f /var/logs/user-data.log
+    ssh -i ${key_pair_file} ec2-user@${installer_machine_public_ip}

+   >>>> Replace the key_pair_file with the name of the file from step 4, and the installer_machine_public_ip with
+        the public IP of the installer machine which should now be available in the AWS EC2 console
     ```

+    **Note:** You may need to decrease the access privileges of the key_pair_file in order to be able to use it in for SSH.
+    For example: `chmode 400 ${key_pair_file}`

+9. View the progress in the logs by tailing the “user-data” log:
+    ```bash
+    tail -f /var/log/user-data.log
+    ```
+   This should take about 30 minutes.

+10. When the deployment is completed, navigate to the directory which contains the example's Terraform files.
+    For example:
+    ```bash
+    cd /${example_name}

+    >>>> Use the name of the example you chose
+    ```

-8. When the deployment is done extract the web console password and DSF URL using:
+11. When the deployment is completed, extract the web console password and DSF URL using:
      1. ```bash
-       cd dsfkit/examples/${example_type}/${example_name}
+        cd /${example_name}

-       >>>> Use the path of the example you chose, e.g., poc/basic_deployment
+        >>>> Use the name of the example you chose
         ```
      2. ```bash
          terraform output "dsf_hub_web_console"
          ```
-9. Access the DSF Portal by entering the DSF URL into a web browser.
+12. Access the DSF Portal by entering the DSF public or private (up to you) URL into a web browser.
 Enter “admin” as the username and the admin_password as the password generated in the previous step.

 **IMPORTANT:** Do not destroy the installer machine until you are done and have destroyed all other resources.
 Otherwise, there may be leftovers in your AWS account that will require manual deletion which is a tedious process.
 For more information see the [Manual Installer Machine Undeployment Mode](#manual-installer-machine-undeployment-mode) section.